wordofwarning/wordofwarning.org/current/2016-hazard/3-4/index.md

 ---
 *A free afternoon of incidental intervention and sited performance in Mcr City Centre, presented by Word of Warning on Saturday 9 July: turn up at any time from 12 noon to 5pm and discover activity around <a href="http://www.google.com/maps/d/embed?mid=zUP9hOfLluWs.kfWwdpVK74IU" target="_blank">St Ann's Square</a>…*

+#### 1-4pm
+**There There | *Text HOME***
+A durational invasion of immigration advice.

-#### 3-3.30pm (commences 2.30pm)
+#### 2.30-3.30pm
 **Vivian Chinasa Ezugha | *Because of hair***
 "I am not historical, I am not futuristic, I am not the old nor am I the new.
 I am but an object made from human hair.
 My purpose is to disturb, to interrupt your contemplation and seduce your vision; so that I become an image of your imagination."

-#### 3-4pm (commences 1pm)
-**There There | *Text HOME***
-A durational invasion of immigration advice.

 #### 3-3.05pm + 3.30-3.35pm
 **Output Arts | *Running with Scissors***
 The ultimate in hazardous track games.

 #### 3.10-3.30pm
 **un-earthed collective | *Inflated Hazard — dicing with dystopia***
 Roll the giant inflatable dice — dice with dystopia and explore the hazards of our times.
+(Plus ongoing interaction all afternoon.)

 #### 3.30-4pm
 **Jin Bells | *Head in Hole 2016***